Skip to article frontmatterSkip to article content

 Table 1:Potential energies in the case of matter-only models with different curvatures: (top left), Ωm0=1.5k=+1\Omega_m^0=1.5\Rightarrow k=+1 (top right), Ωm0=0.5k=1\Omega_m^0=0.5\Rightarrow k=-1 (bottom)

-In these models, curvature is again given by :
+In these models, the curvature is again given by:

-By analyzing the three plots in figure Table 1, we can say that a spherical universe composed solely of matter will necessarily collapse at some point, whatever its initial conditions (Einstein’s need to add the cosmological constant).
-An expanding flat universe expands indefinitely and asymptotically stops expanding at tt\rightarrow \infty.
-An expanding hyperbolic universe also expands to infinity.
+By analyzing the three plots in figure Table 1, we can say that a spherical universe composed only of matter will necessarily collapse at some point, regardless of its initial conditions (necessity for Einstein to add the cosmological constant).
+A flat expanding universe extends indefinitely and asymptotically stops its expansion at tt\rightarrow \infty.
+A hyperbolic expanding universe also extends to infinity.

 dVeffda=0a=(Ωm02ΩΛ0)1/3\frac{d V_{\rm eff} }{da}= 0 \rightarrow a_* = \left(\frac{\Omega_m^0}{2 \Omega_\Lambda^0}\right)^{1/3}